 #Tip 2 Your Big Idea

+?
 Perhaps you’ve already got your “amazing business idea”.
-You woke up one morning and thought, I know, I’m going to open a poodle parlour!
+You woke up one morning and thought, I know, I’m going to open a poodle parlor!

 If not think about what you enjoy.
 What gets you leaping out of bed on a Sunday morning?
 Do people come to you for advice?
 Are you an expert at anything?
 What about the challenges you’ve overcome in life.
 Does this experience provide a business opportunity?